 Educate.
 Publish.
 Lead.
 Connect.

 While her work has taken many forms, Kate’s interest in intergenerational product development sparked the idea behind her latest entrepreneurial venture as co-founder of Little Bridges, an innovative direct-to-consumer company dedicated to creating products that foster enduring multi-generational experiences.
-This dedication to personal interaction is based on Kate’s long-time credo on how to achieve breakthroughs with children: “While reading opens many doors for children, it’s conversations that give kids the courage to go through them.”
+This dedication to personal interaction is based on Kate’s long-time credo on how to achieve breakthroughs with children: “While reading opens many doors for children, it's meaningful conversations that give them the courage to go through them.”

 Kate’s co-founder in the Little Bridges venture is Raoul Goff, founder of Insight Editions, a Bay-area company specializing in illustrated books for the world’s leading artists, photographers, directors, and environmental activists.
 Their partnership is an extension of the collaboration they formed in 2018 when Kate was appointed President of Insight Editions.
 She is currently on the company’s executive board.